 \subsection{Beyond the One-Shot Approximation}

 As noted, one of the main drawbacks of the one-shot $GW$ approach is its starting-point dependence.
 This limitation can be overcome by self-consistency.
 Among the various self-consistent $GW$ schemes, one of the most widely used is the \gls{qsgw} method~\cite{SchilfgaardePRL2006,KotaniPRB2007,Salas-Illanes2022}.
-The central idea of \gls{qsgw} is to replace the dynamical, energy-dependent self-energy $\Sigma(\mathbf{r},\mathbf{r}',\omega)$ with an optimal static, non-local \gls{xc} potential $v_{xc}^{\mathrm{opt}}$ that best represents the quasiparticle excitations.
-This potential is constructed such that the independent-particle Green's function $G_0$, generated from $v_{xc}^{\mathrm{opt}}$, approximates the fully interacting Green's function $G$ as closely as possible at the \gls{qp} level.
+The central idea of \gls{qsgw} is to replace the dynamical, energy-dependent self-energy $\Sigma(\mathbf{r},\mathbf{r}',\omega)$ with an optimal static, nonlocal \gls{xc} potential $\vXCnohat^{\mathrm{opt}}$ that best represents the quasiparticle excitations.
+This potential is constructed such that the independent-particle Green function $G_0$, generated from $v_{\rm xc}^{\mathrm{opt}}$, approximates the fully interacting Green's function $G$ as closely as possible at the \gls{qp} level.
 Within this framework, the optimized \gls{xc} potential is defined as~\cite{KotaniPRB2007}:

-This formalism is implemented in \exciting~\cite{Salas-Illanes2022}, showing that both the starting-point dependence can be overcome and a more physically meaningful \gls{gs} electronic density can be obtained.
-Both are demonstrated in Fig.~\ref{fig:QSGW_image}.
-A careful analysis of the charge-density redistribution reveals that it systematically reduces the delocalization error inherent of semilocal \gls{xc} functionals~\cite{MoriSanchezPRL2008}.
+This formalism is implemented in \exciting~\cite{Salas-Illanes2022}, showing that the starting-point dependence can be overcome and that improved electronic densities can be obtained.
+Both aspects are demonstrated in Fig.~\ref{fig:QSGW_image}.
+A careful analysis of the charge-density redistribution reveals that it systematically reduces the delocalization error inherent to semilocal \gls{xc} functionals~\cite{MoriSanchezPRL2008}.

 Finally, we emphasize the importance of the all-electron nature of \exciting in this context.
-By treating valence, semicore, and core states on equal footing, the method accurately captures core--valence exchange and correlation contributions to the self-energy.
+By treating valence, semicore, and core states on an equal footing, the method accurately captures core-valence exchange and correlation contributions to the self-energy.
 In contrast, neglecting these contributions, as is common in pseudopotential-based approaches, is already a source of error in $G_0W_0$ calculations \cite{Gomez-Abal2008,Li2012}, and self-consistent iterations can further amplify this error, potentially leading to larger biases in \gls{qp} energies and charge distributions, particularly in materials where semicore or core states play an active role.